nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `appt INDEX on/DATE diag/DIAGNOSIS m/MEDICINE...`

-* Past appointment is created for a person at the specified `INDEX`.
+* Past appointment is created for a patient at the specified `INDEX`.
-* The index refers to the index number showed in the displayed person list.
+* The index refers to the index number showed in the displayed patient list.
 * The index **must be a positive integer**, eg. 1, 2, 3...
 * The date can only be input in the `dd-MM-yyyy` format.
 * The `DIAGNOSIS` field **cannot be empty**.